Speech by HIH Nadine Sultana

 Another

-aspect of the spirituality of the Sultan, was his sensitivity toward the beauty
+aspect of the spirituality of the Sultan, was his sensitivity toward

 of nature, and to his appreciation of tranquillity.
-This spirituality, led the Sultan to reject

-the extravagance of Dolmabace, for the more modest small palaces set among the
+the extravagance of Dolmabace, for the more modest small palaces set

-restful park of Yildiz, where the Soul could be refresh in closer communion
+restful park of Yildiz, where the Soul could be refresh in closer

 with Allah.